AVK ball check valves, swing check valves, slanted seat check valves

 Non-slam characteristics

-Closing a check valve can affect pressure waves.
-The first is when the pump stops, which creates a pressure wave.
-The second is when the flow reverses and hits the fully closed check valve.
+Closing a check valve can affect pressure surges.
+First, when the pump stops, starting the pressure surge.
+Second, when the flow reverses and hits the fully closed check valve.
 If the check valve closes too quickly, the kinetic energy is converted into high pressure, which stresses the pipes and creates a lot of noise.

-A hit sounds like the disc or ball of the check valve hitting the seat.
+A slam sounds as if the disc or ball of the check valve is hitting the seat.
 This can make quite a noise.
 However, the sound is not caused by the physical closing, but by a sound wave created by a pressure peak that stretches the pipe wall.

-To prevent the check valve from slamming shut, the check valve must close in a controlled manner and the closing must be slowed down slowly when the valve is almost closed.
+To prevent the occurence of check valve slams, the check valve should close in a controlled manner and the closing should be slowed further when the valve is almost closed.
 This requires additional auxiliary equipment such as hydraulic dampers, which act as a cushion for the check valve as it approaches its closed position.
 The controlled closing allows the fluid to pass through the check valve until it closes, which results in less kinetic energy being converted into high pressure, and therefore less energy to feed and maintain the pressure wave.

-Check valves have the disc in the direction of flow, which helps to close quickly and therefore have a better check valve capacity.
+Swing check valves have the disc in the direction of flow, which helps to close quickly and therefore have non-slam characteristics.
 However, many pumps today have frequency converters, which allow them to adjust the start-up and closing time to prevent or minimize the risk of water hammer.

 Ball check valves